mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 That leaves us with:

-"*To be brief on the sentence-level, remove words that don’t add necessary context.
+*"To be brief on the sentence-level, remove words that don’t add necessary context.
 Extra words cause readers to slow down and do extra work.
 That makes it harder for them to recognize the sentence’s point.
 And when you exhaust readers, they quit reading."*

 Let's try rewriting again:

-"*Your sentence is brief when no additional words can be removed.
+*"Your sentence is brief when no additional words can be removed.
 Being succinct is important because filler buries your talking points and bores readers into quitting."*

 Rewrite in a way that you are explaining a complex topic to a ten-year-old.
 The complexity of your writing should emerge from the strength of its ideas, not from how those ideas are worded.
 Remember don't drop key information while simplifying.
 By removing grammatical overhead, the underlying point stands out.‍